andrewfager/fb-ads-getting-started/README.md

 # A Getting Started Guide to the Facebook Marketing API
 A step-by-step guide to automatically creating Ads in Python with the Facebook Marketing API.
-In this guide a sample python code (``ad_brand_awareness.py``) is provided that creates a 'Brand Awareness' Ad.
+This guide provides a sample python code (``ad_brand_awareness.py``) that creates a 'Brand Awareness' Ad.

-## Install Marketing API for Python
+## Install API
-Install with pip
+Install Marketing API for Python with pip
 ```
 pip install facebookads
 ```